Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement

 \section{Conclusion}

-We introduced \method{}, a method that improves efficiency and long-horizon reasoning in VLA models via static–dynamic disentanglement.
+We introduced \method{}, a method that improves efficiency and multi-frame integration in VLA models via static–dynamic disentanglement.
 By reusing temporally persistent static tokens and selectively refreshing them through a learnable recache gate, \method{} enables compact multi-frame contexts and efficient inference.
 Experiments show that our approach substantially improves performance on temporally dependent tasks while providing meaningful speedups over strong baselines.
-These results suggest that explicitly modeling temporal persistence is a promising direction for scalable and practical VLA systems.
+These results suggest that explicitly modeling temporal persistence is a promising direction for scalable and practical VLA systems. \textbf{Limitations}.

-\textbf{Limitations}.
 We realize our approach based on pretrained VLAs.
 Such a strategy may not fully unleash the performance of the model.
-Future work could focus on pretraining VLAs with our architecture and algorithm from scratch.
+Future work could focus on pretraining VLAs with our architecture from scratch.